 …But the worst offender is Soccer Superstar, a plodding jazz-funk dirge to football stardom with an all-time bad opening line: “Passing, kicking, shooting, dribbling, tackling, heading and ball control” sung by Jess and fellow vocalist Tanya Tenola with flat delivery and very little enthusiasm.
 The first time I played this I thought the record was pressed off-centre.
 It isn’t!

 The WFMU blog continues but things becomes even weirder and very, very strange…

 A giggle is Steve Bent’s seemingly helium-enhanced Country and Western Cowboy that has about as much to do with cowboy spurs as the Showbix XI have in common with Spurs FC.
 But save room for Why Did They Take Heaven? by Denis Gilmore and Lee MacDonald.
 This is truly toe-curling.
 They half talk/sing as father and son with the quizzical kid asking questions about nature and the environment with dad putting him right.
 Lee MacDonald was a child actor who played Zammo Maguire in the hit kids drama Grange Hill.
 But he’s no singer and even has trouble speaking in time to the music.
 “Is it true you drink rain water?
 Were there fishes in the sea?
 And other life in the world apart from you and me?” he says in staccato as though he were being slowly electrocuted.
 Denis Gilmore as ‘dad’ is even worse, being so wooden he’s giving off splinters.

 Yep you read that right.
 Zammo from Grange Hill.

-I am going to leave you now with another track from this album, which in my opinion, if you haven’t gone mad after the Conrad song, this one should push you over the edge:
+Leaving you now with another track from this album, which if you haven’t gone mad after the Conrad song, this one should push you over the edge: